bernd-wechner/CoGs/README.md

    and the PyDev support guys suggested the above which worked a breeze.

    Now load the project in Eclipse:<br>
      i.
 Work out where you want it to live.
-On a Linux system recommend ~/workspace<br>
+On a Linux system I'd recommend `~/workspace` <br>
      ii.
-Fetch it from github with: git clone https://github.com/bernd-wechner/CoGs.git<br>
+Fetch it from github with: `git clone https://github.com/bernd-wechner/CoGs.git`<br>
      iii.
-Open the Eclipse project file in Eclipse **(Work out how to do that and update this!)**<br>
+Open the Eclipse project file in Eclipse **(TODO: Work out how to do that and update this!)**<br>

-   If you want to start from scratch and get the cleanest of clean projects, I did this once after a major overaul:<br>
-      i.
-Create a new Pydev Django Project in Eclipse (CoGs)<br>
-      ii.
-Create a new Django App in Eclipse (Leaderboards)<br>
-      iii.
-Find the CoGs code and copy individual files as needed into these projects which includes but is not limited to:<br>
-          * CoGs/settings.py<br>
-     	  * CoGs/urls.py<br>
-     	  * CoGs/wsgi.py<br>
-     	  * Leaderboards/models.py<br>
-     	  * Leaderboards/views.py<br>
-     	  * Leaderboards/admin.py<br>
-     	  * Essentially if you're copying like this you want to understand each file as you go and what its role is.<br>
-     	  * Django documentation is real cool there.<br>

-   If not starting from scratch but getting an existing CoGS dev workspace up and running, then it's a tad different, here's an outline of what I did to set up a dev box on a new Mint 19 system:

-   Install pgAdmin4
-   connect to the database
-   create a role CoGs
-   create a database CoGs
-   Backup the live site database
-   Restore it on the dev box

 3. Seed your database

    I want to find a way to do this in a simple command but in the mean time.

    Database tips:
-     * In pgAdminIII a user is called a Role.
+     * In pgAdmin4 a user is called a Role.
      * Create a new Role "CoGs"  (i.e. a login).
-     * Make sure you can log into the database.
-That is edit the file: pg_hba.conf It migth be in  /var/lib/pgsql/data` or `/etc/postgresql/vv/main` whre vv is the postgresql version.
+     * Make sure you can log in to the database.
+That is edit the file: `pg_hba.conf` It migth be in `/var/lib/pgsql/data` or `/etc/postgresql/vv/main` where `vv` is the postgresql version.

        And make sure the connection METHOD for local is "md5" not "peer".